pixxet/Bootstrap-4-RTL-Support/README.md

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
 CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.

+## Right to left support

+For adding a right to left support just change the definition of the variable $rtl to true in the file (`_custom.scss"`) re-compile and that's it. your framework is now supporting right to left directions.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).